rekharchandran/AI-in-Healthcare/README.md

 # AI-in-Healthcare
-This repository contains some AI in healthcare tasks
+This repository contains some AI in healthcare excercises